 Here's what caught my attention.
 WordPress 7.0 isn't just adding AI features.
 It's building the plumbing for AI to interact with WordPress sites from the outside.

 Three pieces fit together.
 The Abilities API (shipped in WordPress 6.9) lets plugins and themes register their capabilities in a machine-readable format.
-The MCP Adapter translates those abilities into the Model Context Protocol, the same standard that Anthropic created for connecting AI systems to external tools.
+The MCP Adapter translates those abilities into the Model Context Protocol, the open standard Anthropic created for connecting AI systems to external tools.
 And the WP AI Client, proposed for core merge on 3 February, gives WordPress a provider-agnostic way to call AI services natively.

-Put them together and you get something the WordPress ecosystem has never had: a standardised way for AI agents to discover what your site can do, read its data, and take actions on your behalf.
+Put them together and you get something WordPress has never had: a standardised way for AI agents to discover what your site can do, read its data, and take actions on your behalf.

-The Abilities API is a first-class, cross-context functional API that other tools and applications can use to interface with WordPress.
+"The Abilities API is a first-class, cross-context functional API that other tools and applications can use to interface with WordPress."

 Jonathan Bossenger, WordPress Developer Advocate, WordPress Developer Blog

-That quote sounds dry until you think about what it means in practice.
+That sounds dry until you think about what it means in practice.
 Right now, if you want an AI tool to manage your WordPress site, you need custom API integrations, bespoke plugins, or manual copy-paste workflows.
-With the Abilities API and MCP Adapter working together, tools like Claude Desktop, Claude Code, Cursor, and VS Code can connect to your WordPress installation directly.
+With the Abilities API and MCP Adapter working together, tools like Claude Desktop, Claude Code, Cursor and VS Code can connect to your WordPress installation directly.

 Real-Time Collaboration: Impressive, With a Catch

 Real-time collaboration needs a persistent connection between all editors, which means your hosting environment has to support it.
 This isn't like adding a new block or tweaking the toolbar.
-It has a stronger dependency on server support and infrastructure than any previous WordPress feature.
+It has a stronger dependency on server support than any previous WordPress feature.

 WordPress runs on everything from shared hosting at three quid a month to dedicated cloud infrastructure.
 Getting real-time sync to work reliably across that spectrum is a different challenge from getting it to work in a demo.
-The WordPress core team still needs to define what the "baseline experience" looks like, and how it degrades gracefully when the server infrastructure isn't there.
+The core team still needs to define what the "baseline experience" looks like, and how it degrades gracefully when the server infrastructure isn't there.

 The Admin Gets a Fresh Coat of Paint